Vertexwahn/rules_qt6/README.md

 Maybe you have solved this problem already.
 In this case,
 I would appreciate it if you could share your efforts under some permissive license.
-If you name no specific license I assume you are fine with the current used license of this project (Apache 2.0 License).
+If you name no specific license, I assume you are fine with the current used license of this project (Apache 2.0 License).

 ## Similar projects